The Mechanistic Emergence of Symbol Grounding in Language Models: Introduction

-We begin by constructing a minimal testbed, motivated by the annotations provided in the CHILDES corpora~\citep{macwhinney2000childes}, where child--caregiver interactions provide cognitively plausible contexts for studying symbol grounding alongside verbal utterances.
-In our framework, each word is represented in two distinct forms: one token that appears in non-verbal scene descriptions (e.g., a \textit{box} in the environment) and another that appears in spoken utterances (e.g., \textit{box} in dialogue).
+Given the intractability of directly interpreting large, complex VLMs, we begin by constructing a minimal testbed to investigate grounding mechanisms in a synthetic multimodal setting.
+Our testbed is derived from the CHILDES corpora \citep{macwhinney2000childes}, which provide cognitively plausible contexts and utterances for human language acquisition research.
+In our framework, each word is represented in two distinct forms: one token that appears in non-verbal scene descriptions (e.g., \textit{box} in the environment description) and another that appears in spoken utterances (e.g., \textit{box} in dialogue).
 We refer to these as environmental tokens (\env) and linguistic tokens (\lan), respectively.
-A deliberately simple word-level tokenizer assigns separate vocabulary entries to each form, ensuring that they are treated as entirely different tokens by the language model.
-This framework enforces a structural separation between scenes and symbols, preventing correspondences from being reduced to trivial token identity.
-Under this setup, we can evaluate whether a model trained from scratch is able to predict the linguistic form from its environmental counterpart.
+A deliberately simple word-level tokenizer assigns separate vocabulary indices to each form, ensuring that they are treated as entirely different tokens by the language model.
+This structural separation prevents grounding from being reduced to the trivial case of shared token identity, and offers a controlled, noise-free proxy for studying the grounding mechanisms.
+We use this testbed to derive hypotheses, which are subsequently validated with realistic VLMs.

-We quantify the level of grounding using surprisal: specifically, we compare how easily the model predicts a linguistic token (\lan) when its matching environmental token (\env) is present versus when unrelated cues are given instead.
+With the testbed, we quantify grounding using surprisal: specifically, we compare how easily the model predicts a linguistic token (\lan) when its matching environmental token (\env) is present versus when unrelated cues are given instead.
 A lower surprisal in the former condition indicates that the model has learned to align environmental grounds with linguistic forms.
 We find that LMs do learn to ground: the presence of environmental tokens consistently reduces surprisal for their linguistic counterparts, in a way that simple co-occurrence statistics cannot fully explain.
 To study the underlying mechanisms, we apply saliency analysis \citep{wang2023label} and the tuned lens \citep{belrose2023eliciting}, which converge on the result that grounding relations are concentrated in the middle layers of the network.
 Further analysis of attention heads reveals patterns consistent with the aggregate mechanism~\citep{bick2025understanding}, where attention heads support the prediction of linguistic forms by retrieving their environmental grounds in the context.
+Figure~\ref{fig:overview_wo_v} and~\ref{fig:overview_demo} illustrates this pattern with an example.